islameehassan/RV32IC-ISS/README.md

 # Data Storage and Representation
 Arrays serve as the main data structure for representing both the memory and the register file in the RISC-V processor simulation.
 The code also includes standard C++ data structures int, uint32_t, and std::string.
 These are essential for representing integers, register numbers, and strings.

+# Challenges
+- The logic of shifting and masking is very intuitive to implement; however, doing a wrong masking or shifting, even by one bit offset, is capable of ruining the entire flow of the code, especially if related to jumping instructions.
+- Testing is a bit tedious due to the amount of hardcoded constants involved in shifting and masking, and their non-decimal nature which makes it difficult to make sense of on the fly.

+# Limitations
+- Currently, the code does not print the name of the compressed instruction.

+# TODO
+- Adding multiple options to the CLI, e.g., -o for printing the original register names not ABI.
+- Adding F and M extensions
+- Implementing a GUI on QT.

 # Conclusion

 The Disassembler project offers a powerful solution for converting machine code into readable RISC-V assembly instructions.
 With its efficient decoding and analysis capabilities, developers can gain insights into program behavior, debug code, and optimize execution.